Designing Inputs

 The Consistency Test

-Run the same workflow multiple times.
-If results vary significantly, inputs lack sufficient context to produce consistent output.
+Run the same workflow several times.
+If results swing, your inputs lack the context to pin them down.

-Inconsistency usually means the AI is filling gaps with generic patterns—and different runs fill those gaps differently.
+Inconsistency means the AI is filling gaps with generic patterns—and different runs fill them differently.
 More specific inputs narrow the variance.
+My early message-classification runs failed exactly this way—same message type, different answer every time—until I fed the AI the category definitions I’d built by hand.

 The Expert Test